• Home

 • And the final way was by letter, the written word.
 Isn't the timing of this forged letter curious?
 It came on the heels of sound teaching, to shake it, to keep it from taking root.

-These are the 3 ways that the destruction or shaking of their faith would come.
-They had to be discerning concerning the doctrine and beliefs that came from these sources.
-For us, Paul might add internet, .TV, phones, texting, twitter, facebook, the possibilities seem endless.
+These were the three ways that the destruction or shaking of their faith would come.
+The church had to be discerning concerning the doctrine and beliefs that came from these sources.
+For us, Paul might add the Internet, TV, phones, texting, Twitter, and Facebook; the possibilities seem endless.
 Many of these things seem to be easily accessible to Satan for his use.

-Paul said you can't be shaken when the spirit, word or letter come before you, as if from us.
-The Thessalonica's didn't know a good source from a bad source yet.
-They assumed a letter that said it was from a reputable source was reputable.
-They assumed that teachers who said they loved Jesus had the right Jesus.
-They assumed there was no bad spirit among them.
-Christians today continue to make this same mistake.
-Every day, false teachers are pumping out false teachings on the internet, radio and TV.
+Daily, false teachers pump out false teachings on the internet, radio, and TV.
 Our "Christian" bookstores are full of bad teachings.
-The 'spirit' of the world is full of good intention that promotes a truth that makes us feel good about our self instead of the truth.
+The “spirit” of the world is full of good intention that promotes a truth that makes us feel good about ourselves instead of the truth.
 Undiscerning Christians are exposed to these things and accept them as if from a legitimate and godly source.
-These teachings will mess up sound and biblical thinking, sometimes without you realizing it.
+Sometimes, these teachings will mess up sound and biblical thinking without you realizing it.
 We have an advantage the Thessalonians didn't have in that we have the complete bible as our standard by which to measure all else.
-But very few people use the standard, instead they rely on what feels right to them.
+But very few people use the standard.
+Instead, they rely on what feels right to them.

 2 Thessalonians 2:3-4

-A great falling away.
+1. A great falling away.

-his seems to be a very specific event.
-It's not 'a' falling away but 'the' falling away.
-It's not kind a general falling away, like fewer people are going to church this year than last.
+This seems to be a very specific event.
+It's not 'a' falling away but “the” falling away.
+It's not a general falling away, like fewer people attending church this year than last.
 This is like a mass exodus from the faith or a great rebellion.
-It's a change of allegiance or abandonment of formerly held position.
+It's a change of allegiance or abandonment of a formerly held position.
 The term falling away is a negative term closely associated with sin.
-You hear this referred to as 'The Great Apostasy'.
+You hear this referred to as “The Great Apostasy.”

-The man of sin; son of perdition
+1. The man of sin, son of perdition

-15 "Therefore when you see the 'abomination of desolation,' spoken of by Daniel the prophet, standing in the holy place" (whoever reads, let him understand), 16 "then let those who are in Judea flee to the mountains.
+“Therefore when you see the ‘abomination of desolation,’ spoken of by Daniel the prophet, standing in the holy place” (whoever reads, let him understand), 16 “then let those who are in Judea flee to the mountains.
 17 Let him who is on the housetop not go down to take anything out of his house.
 18 And let him who is in the field not go back to get his clothes.
 19 But woe to those who are pregnant and to those who are nursing babies in those days!
 20 And pray that your flight may not be in winter or on the Sabbath.
 21 For then there will be great tribulation, such as has not been since the beginning of the world until this time, no, nor ever shall be.
-22 And unless those days were shortened, no flesh would be saved; but for the elect's sake those days will be shortened.
+22 And unless those days were shortened, no flesh would be saved; but for the elect’s sake those days will be shortened.

-The anti-christ exalts himself
+1. The anti-christ exalts himself

 2 Thessalonians 2:5-12